 Water quality testing is an ongoing process, and the frequency of testing for each parameter is prescribed by drinking water regulations.
-Samples from the University's and CWC's water systems are tested regularly at state-certified laboratories to ensure compliance with state and federal water quality standards.
+Samples from the University and CWC water systems are tested regularly at statecertified laboratories to ensure compliance with state and federal water quality standards.
 Water samples are collected for water quality analysis from our wells, from entry points into our systems, and from sample locations within our distribution system.
-Due to testing schedules, not all of these tests were required during 2018, but the most recent test data is shown in the table located on page 3.
+Due to testing schedules, not all of these tests were required during 2019, but the most recent test data is shown in the table located on page 3.